-I’m going to give you my five top tips for how you can help support your child at home for success in the Year 6 SATs.
+I’m going to give you my five top tips for how you can help support your child at home with Year 6 maths and be successful in the SATs.

 1: Master the times tables.

 This is the building block for so many other skills, especially fractions and harder calculations.
 It’s often the skill that is overlooked as all the times tables are expected to have been learned and secure by the end of Year 4.

 There will not be a lot of teaching time set aside to help your child with their times tables if they are not already secure but it is one of the main barriers to being able to move on.
 This is something that’s very easy to do at home.
 There are lots of different types of online games that they can use to practise (I will talk more about this in a separate post), you can use flash cards, songs, art, find a way that your child likes to learn.
 The main thing is to master your times tables.
 There’s no way of getting away from it, daily practice is the only way to get better at this!
 The aim is to be able to recall both times- table and the corresponding division facts as well.

 Check out our free resources section for some multiplication grids which you can use for practice or check out my free tutorial with some more tips on times table success.

 This means that your child will need to be able to do calculations where they are adding, subtracting, multiplying and dividing and they’re doing this with larger numbers, including numbers up to two decimal places.

 This is something that’s very easy to practise at home, you can simply set yourself some sums and use a calculator to check.
 Again this is something that with daily practise , your child’s confidence will be greatly impacted.
 If you want to find Year 6 related calculation problems, post plenty of free arithmetic problems on our instagram page or you can find more resources by browsing the pocket private tutor shop

 3: Familiarise fractions